Meet the Board and Staff of the Red Lodge Area Community Foundation

 We have a diverse team of staff, board members, and volunteers who respond to community opportunities and needs.
 Together we work for a common purpose, to help our nonprofits thrive, ensure our community members have their needs met, and to help meet the needs of our community.

-Merv decided to be a full-time photographer more than 35 years ago after photographing wild horses as a range conservationist for the Bureau of Land Management.
+Merv decided to be a full-time photographer more than 45 years ago working as a range conservationist for the Bureau of Land Management.
 Lucky for us, he chose Red Lodge for his home and gallery.
 Among his many professional honors was the 2001 London Museum of Natural History / BBC award for wildlife portrait photography.
 Merv was named 1986 Red Lodge Citizen of the Year, was a founding member of both the Beartooth Front Community Forum and RLACF, and is a Lions Club Melvin Jones Fellow.
 In addition to his effort and leadership, he has often donated his photography expertise to bolster community projects.
 Merv and his wife, Lynette, have two daughters and three grandchildren.

 Affiliations